 If you happen to have two teachers with the same last name, simply type their first name initial after their names, such as "SMITH B" AND "SMITH M".
 Do not use parenthesis.
 For instance, if you have Kindergarten AM and Kindergarten PM, those labels are fine.
 Kindergarten(AM) will be ignored by the upload software and you'll be missing a class.

 5. Saving your Index File.

-When all the student names have been entered, save the file as a "tab delimited text file" and name it INDEX.TXT.
-If you're creating a CD which includes your portraits, include this index.txt file on the disc as well.
+When all the student names have been entered, save the file as a "tab-delimited text file" and name it INDEX.TXT.
+If you're creating a CD that includes your portraits, include this index.txt file on the disc as well.